grezniczek/redcap_survey_auth/README.md

 ### System-Level Settings

-- **Lockout time:** The time, in (whole) minutes, a user (based on client IP) is denied further login attempts.
-Defaults to 5 minutes.
-Explicitly setting this to 0 (zero) will disable the lockout mechanism.
+- **Lockout time:** The time, in whole minutes, that a user is denied further login attempts based on the client IP address reported to PHP.
+It defaults to 5 minutes; set it to 0 to disable lockouts.
 The project-level Lockout count determines the threshold (default: 3).
 Failed-attempt counts are shared by client IP across projects using this module and stored in bounded hash buckets.
-Attempts made while locked out do not extend the deadline; successful authentication clears that IP's failed-attempt count.
-When lockout time is positive, password checks are serialized per IP across projects and sessions so concurrent attempts cannot exceed the configured threshold.
+Attempts made while locked out do not extend the deadline, and successful authentication clears that IP's failed-attempt count.
+When lockouts are enabled, password checks are serialized per IP across projects and sessions so concurrent attempts cannot exceed the configured threshold.
 A request that cannot obtain the per-IP lock within five seconds fails without checking its password.

 ### Project-Level Settings

 - **Logging:** Determines which authentication attempts the module records in the project log.
-This setting does not disable REDCap's own page-view or data-change logging.
+Only REDCap superusers can change this setting.
+It does not disable REDCap's own page-view or data-change logging.
   - _None:_ No module authentication log entries will be produced.
   - _Failed attempts only:_ Log entries will be produced for failed login attempts only.
   - _Successful attempts:_ Log entries will be produced for successful logins.
   - _All:_ Log entries will be produced for both types of events.

-- **Allow writing:** When this is enabled, the module can write data (as specified by the action tag parameters) to a (newly created) record before forwarding the user to the survey.
-Otherwise, the module writes no authentication metadata; REDCap can still save survey responses after authorization.
-The user is forwarded to the survey after successful authentication.
-Authentication attempts are logged according to the Logging setting, independently of Allow writing.
-Survey authentication logs include the submitted username, survey, instance, and outcome.
+- **Allow writing:** When this is enabled, the module writes the authentication values selected by the `@SURVEY-AUTH` parameters to the survey response before forwarding the user to the survey.
+For a public survey, it creates a response when those values need to be written; for an existing response, it writes to that response.
+Without a mapped value or `success` parameter, this setting creates no record.
+When disabled, the module writes no authentication metadata, although REDCap can still save ordinary survey responses after authorization.
+Authentication attempts are logged according to the Logging setting independently of Allow writing; survey-authentication log entries include the submitted username, survey, instance, and outcome.

-- **Text displayed above username/password fields:** Optionally enter some prompt that is displayed to the survey user.
-REDCap-supported formatting is retained; unsafe HTML is removed before display.
-The same filtering applies to MLM translations of this text.
+- **Text displayed above username/password fields:** Optionally enter a prompt for the survey user.
+This is the only participant-facing setting that permits REDCap-supported formatting; `filter_tags()` removes unsafe HTML before display.
+The same filtering applies to its MLM translations.
+All other labels and messages are displayed as plain text.

 - **Username label:** The label to be displayed for the username text box.
 Defaults to 'Username'.